 We also have additional resources, including courses, and a curriculum bank, with registered users’ accounts.
 To access these resources, complete the assessment process and create an account when prompted.

 Since its inception, CanadaHelps has always looked for ways to build skills and capacity in the charitable sector — from our early My Charity Connects conference, to our large library of resources.
 We’ve also launched other initiatives including co-founding GivingTuesday Canada and the Great Canadian Giving Challenge.
 As a charity ourselves, we see the value of charities in Canada, and the incredible potential for changemaking if we can help move the needle on digital transformation in the sector.

 Mastercard Changeworks™ supports Canadian not-for-profits – and the individuals and communities they serve – by helping them improve their technology and data capabilities.
-It is a natural partner for CanadaHelps because of how closely aligned its goals are with CanadaHelps’ own charitable mission.
+They are a natural partner for CanadaHelps because of how closely aligned their goals are with CanadaHelps’ own charitable mission.
 For over 20 years we’ve been working to democratize access to technology and education, and to advance the digital skills within the charitable sector.